Craft Shows: How Much Should You Expect to Sell?

 Point 2:

-Your product is a good fit for those customers
+Your product is a good fit for those customers.

 Last but not least - Point 3:

-You know how to effectively sell your product to customers
+You know how to effectively sell your product to customers.

 This last one is by far the most important and quite often the least considered point in making a show a good one.

-If you aren't ready to actively sell your work, then you are basically throwing money into the wind and hoping some of it is going to blow back into your pocket. #handmaderealitycheck
+If you aren't ready to actively sell your work, then you are throwing money into the wind and hoping some of it is going to blow back into your pocket. #handmaderealitycheck

+Whatever you do, remember you cannot change your outcomes if you don't change your habits!
 Make it a priority to learn how to sell your work effectively and watch your sales improve at every show you do!